Guide written by:

 John, DIYer & IT developer, Brighton

-A circular saw will be your greatest ally when it comes to home renovation projects.
+A circular saw will be your greatest ally for a range of DIY projects.
 But these tools aren't worth a thing unless you have high-quality blades.
-Looking for a good carbide-tipped blade for precise cuts?
+Looking for a good carbide-tipped blade to make accurate straight or 90-degree cuts?
 Follow our guide for everything you need to know about circular saw blades!

 - Number of teeth